deathbeam/dotfiles/README.md

   support for all plugins to work correctly.
 If you are just starting with Vim, then I recommend you to run `vimtutor` from your CLI.
 Thank me later.
-* [Firefox](https://www.mozilla.org/en-US/firefox/new/) - The only browser I found that can be properly styled to my likings (for example, doing what I did with my Firefox is with browsers like Chrome just not possible).
-Also, has Vimperator.
-Install latest Firefox stable version, Vimperator do not works with Developer Edition.
+* [Firefox](https://www.mozilla.org/en-US/firefox/new/) - The only browser I found that can be properly styled to my likings (for example, doing what I did with my Firefox is with browsers like Chrome just not possible)
-* [vimperator](https://addons.mozilla.org/en-US/firefox/addon/vimperator/) - Vim for your firefox.
+* [vimfx](https://addons.mozilla.org/en-US/firefox/addon/vimfx/) - Vim for your firefox.
 No need to say more.
 * [Stylish](https://addons.mozilla.org/en-US/firefox/addon/stylish/) - Just cool extension that can style your browser.
   I do not found nice solution how to store my custom Firefox style in some dotfile, so this is last thing I do not like in this setup, you need to install my style manually from Addon menu (yes, I know, it is horrible, but it is only way